Reduce visa processing time

 7. Conclusion

 The processing time for a German visa varies greatly depending on the embassy, country of origin, and visa type.
 Waiting times for family reunification (especially spouses ) are particularly long in African and Asian countries (especially Pakistan and Nigeria).
-To shorten the processing time, we recommend careful preparation of the documents, obtaining prior approval if necessary, and engaging a lawyer.
+To shorten the processing time, we recommend carefully preparing your documents, obtaining advance approval if necessary, and engaging a lawyer.
 If necessary, a lawyer can compel the authorities to make a decision by filing an action for failure to act (Section 75 of the Administrative Court Code) or obtaining an interim injunction (Section 123 of the Administrative Court Code).

 [1] NK-VwGO/Michael Brenner, 5th edition 2018, VwGO § 75 Rn.
 1-88